-Grades 11, 12 1/2 year 1/2 credit

-This course will discuss the social concerns and symbolism often associated with the Science Fiction and Fantasy genres.
-Students will read and analyze various recent and classic texts and discuss author style and the literanalysis papers and take guizzes and tests on the various literature we study and there will also be a creative project required.
+Grades 10, 11, 12 1/2 credit 1/2 year This course will discuss the social concerns and symbolism often associated with the Science Fiction and Fantasy genres.
+Students will read and analyze various recent and classic texts and discuss author style and the literanalysis papers and take quizzes and tests on the various literature we study and there will also be a creative project required.